AdobeDocs/commerce-frontend-core/src/pages/guide/caching.md

 ---
 title: Page Caching | Commerce Frontend Development
-description: Improve the performance of your Adobe Commerce and Magento Open Source store with page caching.
+description: Learn how to use page caching to improve the performance of your Adobe Commerce and Magento Open Source frontends.
 ---

 # Page caching